 San Diego Humane Society cares for almost 2,000 homeless animals daily, and provides services to enhance the human-animal bond for members of the San Diego community.
 Volunteers help serve our animals and guests to ensure their experience at the shelter is phenomenal.
 We are grateful for the enthusiasm, dedication, and love they share with us every day.

 New volunteers are typically recruited every other month, on an as needed basis.
-If interested in volunteering, please review the information below and sign up for a Volunteer Info Session.

 Community Members Interested in Volunteering:

 New Volunteers Assist in the following ENTRY LEVEL FOUNDATION ROLES at our San Diego Campus

 New volunteers will begin in the foundation level role where they assist with feeding, cleaning, making enrichment items and assisting guests.
 After a minimum of 15 hours of service, volunteers may apply to step up into our core level roles such as dog walking, cat socializing, assisting in our kitten nursery etc. These roles require additional training, responsibility and a weekly shift commitment.

 - Animal Care – Assist with feeding, cleaning and in-kennel enrichment at the shelter.
 Shifts available daily between 8 a.m.-6 p.m.
 Minimum commitment is one shift every other week.
 Shifts typically run 2 hours in length.